okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 The Org API reference is now available at the new [Okta API reference portal](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/OrgSettingGeneral/).

-Explore the [Okta Public API Collections](https://www.postman.com/okta-eng/workspace/okta-public-api-collections/overview) workspace to get started with the Applications API.
+Explore the [Okta Public API Collections](https://www.postman.com/okta-eng/workspace/okta-public-api-collections/overview) workspace to get started with the Org API.

 <!--
 The Okta Org API provides operations to manage your org account settings such as contact information, granting Okta Support access, and more.